 This criminal offence is committed where the blood-alcohol concentration in the defendant’s body exceeds 80 milligrams of alcohol per 100 milliliters of blood.
 It is sometimes referred to as “Over 80” or “Over .08.”
 The blood-alcohol level is determined from a sample obtained by the police after being stopped, usually through a breath sample.

-Impaired driving occurs where a person’s ability to drive is impaired from the use of alcohol and/or drugs.
+Impaired driving is an offence that is committed when a person’s ability to drive is impaired to any degree by alcohol or drugs.

 “Care and Control”